miconda/wsctl/README.md

 ## Command Line Options

-If run with option '-h' or '--help', it will print the help message.
+If run with option `-h` or `--help`, it will print the help message.

-The parameter '--template' (short form '-t') is mandatory - it is used to provide the path to template file.
+The parameter `--template` (short form `-t`) is mandatory - it is used to provide the path to template file.
 More details about template files are provided in the next section.

 The parameter '--url' can be used to set the URL to websocket server, if not provided, its value is 'wss://127.0.0.1:8443'.